rdfostrich/article-swj2020-cobra/content/introduction.md

 followed by an _aggregated delta chain_ that keeps growing longer for every new version.
 While this aggregated delta chain is beneficial for faster query execution, it comes at the cost of increased ingestion times.
-Since every additional delta requires all preceding deltas to be checked during ingestion, this process becomes slower for every new version.
+Since additional deltas lead to a cumulative increase in aggregated delta size during ingestion, this process becomes more memory-intensive and slower for every new version.
 In order to delay this problem, we propose a storage strategy modification, where there still is a single version snapshot, but we place it in the middle of the delta chain,